Wondering what to eat when you visit Argentina? Here are the most typical Argentinian food dishes that you must try.

 You’ll find this dish everywhere on 25 May, Argentina’s Revolution Day, which commemorates the forming of the first government after the May revolution of 1810.

-It can be found in vegetarian form in some places – but not always.
+It can be found in vegetarian form in some restaurants – but not always.

 7. Cazuela